ratemykol/cursor/replit.md

 - June 20, 2025.
 Removed orange/pink eclipse decorative element from search page for cleaner design
 - June 20, 2025.
 Moved top traders section higher up the page by reducing top margin from 480px to 120px
 - June 20, 2025.
 Updated rank 6 trader card to display green star matching the TrendingUp arrow color instead of yellow
+- June 20, 2025.
+Changed homepage search bar placeholder text from "Search..." to "Search for a trader..."
 ```

 ## User Preferences